Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Introduction

-\begin{enumerate} \item A novel visibility vertices-based offline path planning algorithm finds the shortest path in static environments with any convex and concave polygonal shape static obstacles.
-The algorithm is capable of finding paths through narrow corridors. \item A convex polygon computation algorithm to compute convex polygons around the path segments utilizing visible vertices of the path segments. \item An NMPC-based online motion planning technique jointly plans for nonholonomic MMR's base and the manipulator.
-The planner computes kinodynamic feasible collision-free motion for the multiple MMRs in a dynamic environment. \end{enumerate}
+\begin{enumerate} \item We propose a fast ellipse-based optimization-free convex polygon computation algorithm to define the static obstacle-free region around the linear piece-wise path using its visible vertices.
+The convex obstacle-free region is regarded as inequality constraints in the NMPC for motion planning. \item We introduce an NMPC-based, real-time implementable online motion planner that jointly plans for the nonholonomic MMR's base and the manipulator.
+The planner computes a kinodynamic feasible collision-free motion plan for the multiple MMRs in a dynamic environment. \end{enumerate}